MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/business-central/ui-work-with-notes.md

 ---
-title: "Tietojen lisääminen tietueisiin omaa käyttöä varten | Microsoft Docs"
+title: Tietojen lisääminen tietueisiin omaa käyttöä varten | Microsoft Docs
-description: "Voit liittää muistiinpanon mihin tahansa sovelluksen tietueeseen.
-Jos sinulla on esimerkiksi myyntitilaukseen liittyviä lisätietoja, jotka eivät kuitenkaan sovi mihinkään myyntitilauksen kenttään, voit kirjoittaa muistion."
+description: Voit liittää muistiinpanon mihin tahansa sovelluksen tietueeseen.
+Jos sinulla on esimerkiksi myyntitilaukseen liittyviä lisätietoja, jotka eivät kuitenkaan sovi mihinkään myyntitilauksen kenttään, voit kirjoittaa muistion.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: ''
 ROBOTS: NOINDEX,NOFOLLOW
 ms.date: 10/01/2018
 ms.author: jswymer
+ms.openlocfilehash: 748e148e99a6c99a5a2ebf5f05a87350bee26ae7
+ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
 ms.translationtype: HT
-ms.sourcegitcommit: caf7cf5afe370af0c4294c794c0ff9bc8ff4c31c
-ms.openlocfilehash: 748e148e99a6c99a5a2ebf5f05a87350bee26ae7
-ms.contentlocale: fi-fi
+ms.contentlocale: fi-FI
-ms.lasthandoff: 11/22/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "795112"
 ---
 # <a name="add-and-view-notes-on-records"></a>Muistiinpanojen lisääminen tietueisiin ja niiden tarkasteleminen
  Sinä <!--OnPrem and your colleagues -->voit lisätä muistiinpanoja sovelluksen tietueisiin.
 Monilla sivuilla, etenkin niillä sivuilla, joissa näkyy tietueluetteloita, kuten **Myyntitilaukset**-sivulla, on **Muistiinpanot**-toiminto tai **Muistiinpanot**-tietoruutu. <!--OnPrem Notes is where you can write notes about a record to yourself or others, and where you can view notes to you from others.
 For example, a note could be a general comment or processing instruction to your colleague, who can then respond to your note using their own **Notes**.
 Or, your colleague can add a note that gives you extra information about a sales order that is not covered by the information on the sales order.
 These notes and correspondences will follow the record as it is processed in the company.-->